Yale Undergraduate Intramurals

 The tradition of the Harkness Cup Games, or the Yale College-Harvard House Games, started in the fall of 1935.
 These games pit the champions of the two intramural programs against one another, usually the day before The Game.
 The winner of the most games is awarded the Harkness Cup Trophy, which incidentally was lost in the mid-1970s.

 The Intramurals program is managed by the Director of Club Sports, Intramurals and the Outdoor Education Center, Tom Migdalski, M.S., who began working in Yale Athletics in 1984.
 The Director governs the program, hires supervisors and referees, processes weekly payroll, decides on new sports and eligibility rules with the IM Secretaries and Rules Committee, monitors safety, purchases equipment, is the liaison between the students and upper administration and oversees the execution of the program including facility acquisitions and weather decisions.

-Also crucial to the program is the Head IM Secretary, Adam Jenkinson, who is the student advisor to the Director, scores statistician, game and facility scheduler and IMLeagues.com webmaster, along with chairing the IM Secretaries meetings and electing the Rules Committee, which decides upon all questions, protests and rules updates arising from and for Intramural contests.
+Crucial to the program is the Head IM Secretary, who is the student advisor to the Director, scores statistician, game and facility scheduler and IMLeagues.com webmaster, along with chairing the IM Secretaries meetings and electing the Rules Committee, which decides upon all questions, protests and rules updates arising from and for Intramural contests.